 Charbonnet was easily in my top five at the position last cycle, so it was surprising that he returned.
 Yet, I won’t fault a player for achieving their goals and earning a college degree, which appears to have been his plan since leaving high school.

-Now, however, Charbonnet is competing with a far more talented class, dropping him into the 6-10 range among RBs.
-He is still one of the safest backs a team can select, but that high floor comes with a low ceiling.
+And while Charbonnet is competing with a far more talented class, he’s still a top-five back.
+He is one of the safest RBs a team can select, with an easily translatable skill set.

-Franchises and fan bases want dynamic weapons at their skill positions, and Charbonnet doesn’t fall into that bucket.
-And honestly, his one-cut skill set, while still useful in a league that is moving to lighter boxes, is not rare.
+Still, franchises and fan bases want dynamic weapons at their skill positions, and Charbonnet doesn’t fall into that bucket.
+And honestly, his one-cut style, while still useful in a league that is moving to lighter boxes, is not rare.
 Plus, the value of running backs in the draft is lower than most positions.

-Nevertheless, whatever franchise selects Charbonnet in whatever round will get one of the best pure rushers in the 2023 NFL Draft — and one that should enjoy a lengthy and successful career in the league, barring injury.
+Nevertheless, whatever franchise selects Charbonnet in whatever round will get one of the best pure rushers in the 2023 NFL Draft — and one that should enjoy a lengthy and successful career in the league.